buahaha/spacemail/classes/esi/docs/Api/CorporationApi.md

 Get corporation divisions

-Return corporation hangar and wallet division names, only show if a division is not using the default name  --- Alternate route: `/dev/corporations/{corporation_id}/divisions/`  Alternate route: `/legacy/corporations/{corporation_id}/divisions/`  Alternate route: `/v1/corporations/{corporation_id}/divisions/`  --- This route is cached for up to 3600 seconds
+Return corporation hangar and wallet division names, only show if a division is not using the default name  --- Alternate route: `/dev/corporations/{corporation_id}/divisions/`  Alternate route: `/legacy/corporations/{corporation_id}/divisions/`  Alternate route: `/v1/corporations/{corporation_id}/divisions/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```php